pytorch/pytorch/aten/src/ATen/native/nested/README.md

 NestedTensors inherit from c10::TensorImpl whose definition can be found here: [NestedTensorImpl.h](../../NestedTensorImpl.h).

 When constructing a NestedTensor in C++ you will likely not be using the NestedTensorImpl constructor directly but using the `wrap_buffer` function defined in [NestedTensorUtils.h](NestedTensorUtils.h).
 This is a thin wrapper around the NestedTensorImpl constructor that ensures that the input tensor is contiguous.
-This is because when constructing a NestedTensor from a dense tensor we create a shallow copy of the input's Storage object and the if the input tensor did not satisfy `tensor.numel() == tensor.storage.numel()` this could lead to undefined behavior.
+This is because when constructing a NestedTensor from a dense tensor we create a shallow copy of the input's Storage object and if the input tensor did not satisfy `tensor.numel() == tensor.storage.numel()` this could lead to undefined behavior.

 ##  Code Structure